Ardern's trip to Japan and Singapore about more than just trade

 International analyst Geoffrey Miller examines the motivations behind Jacinda Ardern's first foreign trip since February 2020 – and says her tour of Japan and Singapore is about much more than trade.

-This is far from Jacinda Ardern's first foreign trip – but it almost feels like one.
+This is far from Jacinda Ardern's first foreign trip – but it almost feels like it is.

 Ardern's tour of Japan and Singapore this week is the first trip abroad by New Zealand's Prime Minister in 781 days.
 Ardern has not travelled outside the country since February 2020.